 This is a roadmap to help you implement customer development into each phase of your process.
 We’ll walk you through the process of finding early adopters to use their opinion to enhance your product and to break through the threshold and capture the early majority.

-Laying out the framework for you will aid you in the process of refinement through feedback from the target audience and understand how to prioritize features and ideas, which results in a truly great product worthy of adoption.
+Laying out the framework for you will aid you in the process of refinement through feedback from the target audience and understand how to prioritize opportunities and ideas, which results in a truly great product worthy of adoption.
+Bonus: Here is an in depth guide on how to create a product adoption strategy.

 You might be completely convinced that your product is the next big thing but, this question should be keeping you up at night — how can you be sure potential clients will feel the same?